-Noto Field Master Series requires the Anritsu Site MasterTM S331P that is sold separately.
-2-Port Transmission measurement, Option 21 is only available with Site Master instruments.
-Note Not all instrument models offer every option or every measurement within a given option.
+Cable and Antenna measurements require the Anritsu Site Master S331P that is sold separately.
+Not all instrument models offer every option or every measurement within a given option.
 Refer to the Technical Data Sheet of your instrument for available options and supported measurements.